FAQ for Complainants

 I experienced relationship violence, sexual misconduct or stalking.
 What should I do?

-How do I report an incident of relationship violence, sexual misconduct or stalking to Student Conduct?
+How do I report an incident of relationship violence, sexual misconduct or stalking to the University?

-If I decide to report to Student Conduct, do I still need to go to the police?
+If I decide to report to the University, do I still need to report to the police?

 No, but it’s another option that you can consider.
 You have the option of pursuing the matter through the criminal justice system, and our office can provide you with appropriate resources to assist with that process.